pklampros/depthmapWorkflowPython/README.md

 # vgaWorkflowPython
-A sample workflow for working with the depthmaX CLI and python (jupyter)
+Sample workflows for working with the depthmaX CLI and python (jupyter)